JPWarr7/asteroids/asteroids/README.md

-# Space Rocks
+# Asteroids

-A simple space game made with Python and Pygame
+A simple recreation of the Atari classic "Asteroids" made with Python and Pygame

 ## Installation